renzocarara/renzocarara/README.md

 ## 👨 **About me**

 I'm Renzo Carara, a junior full stack web developer.
 I really interested in coding and web technologies and I'm trying to increase my IT knowledge.

-I'm aspiring to become a skilled software web developer.
-I'm currently looking for a job.
+I'm aspiring to become a skilled software web developer.I'm currently looking for a job.

 ## 🛠️ **Languages & Tools**